autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/index.md

 When `take(msg, msg_info)` is called, if the size of the subscription queue is greater than one and there are two or more messages in the queue, then the oldest message is copied to `msg`.
 If the size of the queue is one, the latest message is always obtained.

 !!! note

     You can check the presence of incoming message with the returned value of `take()` method.
-However, you have to take care of destructive nature of take() method. `take()` method changes the subscription queue.
-Besides, `take()` method is irreversible while there is no undo operation against `take()` method.
-Checking the incoming message with only `take()` method always changes the subscription queue.
+However, you have to take care of the destructive nature of the take() method.
+The `take()` method modifies the subscription queue.
+Also, the `take()` method is irreversible and there is no undo operation against the `take()` method.
+Checking the incoming message with only the `take()` method always changes the subscription queue.
 If you want to check without changing the subscription queue, rclcpp::WaitSet is recommended.
 Refer to [_[supplement] Use rclcpp::WaitSet_](./02-supp-wait_set.md) for more detail.

 !!! note